tatethurston/next-error-repro/README.md

 # Change in rendered page output for serverside errors

 This repo replicates a minimal demo of a behavior change starting in next 12.1.
+In nextjs versions 12.2.0 and prior, the custom _error page renders.
+After 12.2.5, a fallback error page renders instead of the _error page.

-Compare the behaviors of next version 12.2.0, 12.2.1 and 12.2.5:
+Compare the behaviors of next versions 12.2.0, 12.2.1 and 12.2.5:

 |version|observation|
 --------|-------------